Naming a power of attorney is the process of choosing someone to act on your behalf when you cannot do it yourself.

 Again, your power of attorney can only do what’s set forth in the POA instrument.
 If the instrument does not stipulate that your POA can change the beneficiaries of banking or retirement accounts, then he or she cannot legally do so.
 However, if this is something you want, you can always create a new power of attorney agreement and list this special power for your agent.

 If the power of attorney instrument does make provisions for this special power, then the POA is allowed to make changes to your financial beneficiaries.
-However, the POA still must adhere to the principal’s fiduciary duties – they can’t name themself or someone else as a beneficiary that would run contrary to your wishes.
+However, the POA still must adhere to the principal’s fiduciary duties – they can’t name themselves or someone else as a beneficiary that would run contrary to your wishes.

 If the POA document does allow your power of attorney to change beneficiaries, the process is fairly simple – you would just need to make the changes at any relevant financial institutions.
 You’ll have to provide the POA document that stipulates this power, and expect the bank or financial institution’s legal team to review it carefully.